 If you still remember the original episodes of “The Love Boat,” there’s no need to feel dated.
 Even though the original Love Boat (Pacific Princess) has since retired, Princess Cruises is still sailing cruise ships and building on its legacy of romance at sea.
-This even includes a new series called “The Real Love Boat” on CBS.

-From 1977 to 1986, audiences fell in love with the at-sea hijinks of the captain, crew, and passengers of Pacific Princess in a scripted, comedy and drama.
+From 1977 to 1986, audiences fell in love with the at-sea hijinks of the captain, crew, and passengers of Pacific Princess in a scripted comedy and drama.
 Since then, Princess Cruises has evolved with a fleet of more than a dozen ships featuring modern touches, like a partnership with the Discovery Channel, while still paying homage to its “Love Boat” past.

 Find out which ships remain in the fleet, when they were built, and how to choose your next Princess cruise based on the characteristics, amenities, and age of each ship.

-Guide to Princess Cruise Ships by Age
+Guide to Princess Cruise Ships by Age (2025)

 What is the newest Princess Cruises ship?